Outline of the Book

 Chapter 4: Selling and Shopping the Lines explores the pivotal relationship between public schooling and private housing, which fundamentally reshaped metropolitan life and upward mobility strategies in Connecticut in the latter half of the twentieth century.
 By contrast, in the early 1900s, when a smaller proportion of youth pursued secondary education and beyond, most families did not choose their homes based on the boundary lines of desirable public schools.
 Prior to the 1950s, schools were relatively weak in attracting middle-class families to the suburbs, but in post-war human capital markets, education became a powerful magnet.
 Pro-suburban government, real estate interests and prospective homebuyers converged to create the practice commonly known today as “shopping for schools.”
 Agents began to advertise private homes by their location in higher status public school areas.
 Local school leaders competed for upper-class families by offering curricular extras.
 State legislators invested in suburban schools, and legitimized school-by-school rankings by publishing standardized test results.
 Upwardly mobile families with children sought more desirable school attendance areas, and paid higher prices for private homes that included access to this public good.
 Overall, the rise of shopping for schools unites the twin narratives of credentialism and consumerism in American metropolitan history.

-Chapter 5: Challenging the Power Lines tells the stories of everyday families and civil rights activists who sought to cross over, redraw, or erase schooling and housing boundaries in metropolitan Hartford, focusing primarily on the past five decades.
+Chapter 5: Crossing and Defending the Lines tells the stories of everyday families and civil rights activists who sought to cross over schooling and housing boundaries in metropolitan Hartford, and the people and institutions who defended these lines.
 When comparing these stories, we learn that the tools of privilege do not stand still, but evolve when confronted by civil rights challenges.
 In turn, this requires newer generations of activists to continually rethink and revise strategies to address the limited successes of prior years.
 After Connecticut civil rights advocates won legislative bans against overt racial discrimination in public housing in the late 1940s, and most private housing in the 1960s, they needed to create more sophisticated strategies to combat racial steering and redlining practices, since these were more difficult to prove without direct testing and quantitative studies.
 Similarly, although activists won a 1965 state constitutional amendment for equal public schools, initial efforts to implement this law were equally challenged in moving students or dollars across city-suburban district lines.
-This portion concludes with the 1996 courtroom victory of the Sheff v O’Neill school integration plaintiffs, where Connecticut’s highest court outlawed the segregation of Hartford minority students, but left the specifics of the remedy to be determined by a suburban-dominated political process.

 Two additional chapters offer readers a behind-the-scenes look into the process of creating this book: